 It depends on your medical needs.
 In general, medical evaluations can be completed within a week.
 Mayo Clinic aims to coordinate appointments and tests in concentrated blocks, to be respectful of your time.

 Sometimes, your provider will recommend additional testing or consultations, which require more time.
 In some instances, your evaluation or treatment may require return visits or follow-up virtual visits.
 We encourage you to keep travel plans as flexible as possible.

 Can friends or family members come to appointments with me?

-Absolutely.
-Relatives and friends can be an important part of your support team and are always welcome at Mayo Clinic.
+Relatives and friends can be an important part of your support team and are generally welcome at Mayo Clinic.
 However, we are limiting the number of visitors allowed at this time to help keep our campuses safe for care in the COVID-19 environment.